 Fines herbes are a French herb mix that you will find added to a few dishes.
 Unlike most other mixes that use dried herbs, such as herbes de Provence, this is made with fresh herbs.
 It's a blend of parsley, chives, tarragon and chervil.

 The blend is a classic addition to a plain omelette to make this omelette aux fines herbes.
 The delicate herbs work so well with the fluffy eggs and butter.
 The flavors are subtle but also allowed to shine.

 As I say, this style is really more about technique as the ingredients are really simple.
 You start by mixing the eggs and herbs, then melt the butter in a small skillet as you start cooking.

 - Use a nonstick skillet/frying pan.
-OK, you don't have to, but it does make things that bit easier, I think.
-No matter what, you want one that cooks evenly.
+You don't absolutely have to, but it does make things that bit easier, I think.
+No matter what, you want a skillet that cooks evenly.

 - Make sure you cook over a low heat.
-This is not a dish to cook quickly, that pale color comes by cooking slowly.
+This is not a dish to cook quickly, that pale color comes by cooking low and slow.

 - Keep moving and mixing the eggs as they cook initially.
 This helps to make them fluffy, cook evenly and to mix the butter in with the eggs.

 - Fold in the sides as the underside starts to solidify.
 This helps to give you the classic shape - simply loosen the edge from the skillet, in case it sticks, then fold the sides in with a spatula or fork.

 - Roll the omelette onto your plate.
 It might seem a little clumsy, but it's the easiest way for it to hold its shape.